-Samuel Wunderly is a Ph.D graduate from Emory University whose research focused on labor market conditions and policies affects on worker health.
+Samuel Wunderly is a Ph.D graduate from Emory University whose research focuses on labor market conditions and policies affects on worker health.
 Samuel is currently an Assistant Teaching Professor at Emory University.
 His research interests are in health & labor economics, game theory, and pedagogy.

 PhD in Economics, 2022